hmalmedal/ripplerestr/DOCUMENTATION.md

 `source_balance_changes`
   ~ Object of class `"Amount"`.
 Parsed from the validated transaction
-    metadata, this represents all of the changes to balances held by the `source_account.` Most often this will have one amount representing the Ripple Network fee and, if the `source_amount` was not XRP, one amount representing the actual `source_amount` that was sent.
+    metadata, this represents all of the changes to balances held by the `source_account`.
+Most often this will have one amount representing the Ripple Network fee and, if the `source_amount` was not XRP, one amount representing the actual `source_amount` that was sent.

 `destination_balance_changes`
   ~ Object of class `"Amount"`.
 Parsed from the validated transaction
-    metadata, this represents the changes to balances held by the `destination_account.` For those receiving payments this is important to check because if the `partial_payment` flag is set this value may be less than the `destination_amount.`
+    metadata, this represents the changes to balances held by the `destination_account`.
+For those receiving payments this is important to check because if the `partial_payment` flag is set this value may be less than the `destination_amount`.

   ------------------ -----------------